dhruv4115/Portify/docs/PHASE_PROMPTS/day-5-dev-C.md

 - What it is, in three sentences
 - Architecture diagram (reuse the Mermaid from `/docs/ARCHITECTURE.md` §1)
 - Five-minute quickstart: clone → `.env` → `docker compose up` → sign in
-- Local development without Docker: native MySQL, `mvn spring-boot:run -pl portfolio-api`
+- Local development without Docker: native MySQL, `mvn spring-boot:run`
 - The stack table, and a link to the frontend repo

 **Acceptance:** someone outside the team gets it running from the README alone.
 Actually ask